GSA-TTS/FAC-transition-site/src/_collections/walkthrough/04-eligibility.md

 tags: walkthrough
 title: Submission eligibility
 image: walkthrough/walkthrough-04-eligibility.png
-alt_text: "A screenshot of the FAC submission eligibilty page.
+image_alt: "A screenshot of the FAC submission eligibilty page.
 One multiple choice question and three true or false questions ask if an entity meets the single audit criteria."
 ---

 Before starting a new audit, you'll answer a few questions to confirm your entity must submit an audit.